csosa27/RoboND-Rover-Project/README.md

 #
 ###### I applied the perception step functions to provide computer vision leveraging the Rover data set up in the drive_rover.py; from color_thresh() to pix_to_world().
 Modified slightly the color_thresh() function to output the 3 threshold required to detect obstacles, path, and rock samples.
 Furthermore, added directional data to Rover for rock samples by applying to_polar_coords() to rock pixels.
 #
 ###### Also, in the decision_step() function, I added simple `if` and `elif` chain events to trigger stopping and slower speeds upon detecting rock samples, with some steering towards the rock pixel angles provided by the perception step (a little rough around the edges but did the trick most of the time).
 Occasionally, it stops on top of the rock samples and gets stuck.
-The rover sometimes, stays running around in circles, not sure if this is due to the frames per seconds (FPS) or if it&#39;s perception_step() that could be improved.
+The rover sometimes, stays running around in circles, not sure if this is due to the frames per seconds (FPS) or if it's perception_step() that could be improved.
 #
 ###### Would improve time optimization to have the rover run and stop more efficiently.
 Furthermore, make the rover go back to where it started; this might be tight together with position awareness that would also prevent the rover from running around in circles.